 It’s time for the new QuickBooks Desktop Product Line-up.

-A few weeks ago, Ted Callahan, Intuit’s QuickBooks Accountant Leader, announced that Sept.
-6, 2022, would be the date when the new products would become available to ProAdvisors and the accounting community.
+Intuit’s QuickBooks Accountant Leader Ted Callahan recently announced Sept.
+6, 2022, would be when the new products would become available to ProAdvisors and the accounting community.

 For 2023, you will find four new or enhanced features available to QuickBooks Desktop Plus (Pro & Premier) users, and all users of QuickBooks Enterprise and Accountant.
 These features are the new Cash Flow Hub, the enhanced Track Vehicle Mileage feature, Reports Optimization and improved Banking Connectivity.

 Depending on subscription level, you will find three new features available to Enterprise users: the Item Categories feature; the Expiration Dates feature for Advanced Inventory Serial/Lot tracking users; and the Intercompany Transactions feature.

 Two new Payment features are available to all 2023 QuickBooks Desktop subscribers with active payment subscriptions.
 These are Payment Links enhancements and a new Node Card Reader.

 There also are two new Payroll features for 2023 QuickBooks Desktop users, although the subscription type will determine feature availability.
 These are Equifax employment/income verification and HCM with Guideline 401(k).

 Since I have had access to various pre-release versions of QuickBooks 2023 for months and exchanged multiple communications with Intuit development team members and product managers, this article—and the following series—are designed to help you learn more about the new products.